hviidhenrik/dtu_mlops_cnn_mnist/README.md

 ## Setup

+First install all requirements by running

+    pip install -r requirements.txt

 To run the project, do the following:
-1. run "make_dataset.py" with input and output parameters - it prepares the data for training
+1. run "make_dataset.py" with input and output parameters - it prepares the data for training:

+       python src/data/make_dataset.py <input_filepath> <output_filepath>

 2. run "train_model.py" which trains the model.
 Appropriate parameters such as epochs, learning rate, etc can be given via the command line.
-A learning curve will be saved to reports/figures as png.
+A learning curve will be saved to reports/figures as png:

+       python src/models/CNN/train_model.py <hyperparameter1> <hyperparameter2> <hyperparameterN>

-3. run "predict_model.py" with parameters specifying a serialized model and a data location.
+3. run "predict_model.py" with parameters specifying a serialized model and a data location:

+       python src/models/CNN/predict_model.py <model_filepath> <data_filepath>

 ## Makefile